pennchildlanglab/serbian-case/README.md

 Here goes a one paragrph summary of the research question

 ## File tree
-Here create a little file tree to show what folders are included
+Here include a list of files and folders included in the repo

 - publications
   - 2020-lsa-poster
+- .gitignore
 - LICENSE.md
 - README.md